-Easy apple crisp is made with fresh fall apples and a crisp apple topping.
-Make this dessert ahead of time for your holiday parties!
+Easy apple crisp is made with fresh fall apples and a crisp oat topping.

-Who here needs some tips to make holiday baking easier?
+Who here is ready for some fall baking?
 I’ve got you covered starting with this easy apple crisp.
-Not only is it simple to make, but it also is the perfect dessert to make a day or two ahead and bring to your holiday parties.
-It reheats well and is a fall favorite among my friends and family.
+Not only is it simple to make, it reheats well and is a fall favorite among my friends and family.

 What else to make with apples